 Only Individual Competitors will be eligible for the fastest swim, bike and run awards.

 Relay teams must consist of 2 or 3 individuals.
-There must be a physical hand off between team members.
+There must be a physical hand off between team members by attaching the chip timing device to your ANKLE.
 An individual participant may participate on a relay team as the swimmer, or swimmer/biker.